1964 Sutton London Borough Council election

 The 1964 Sutton Council election took place on 7 May 1964 to elect members of Sutton London Borough Council in London, England.
-The whole council was up for election and the Conservative party gained control of the council.
+The whole council was up for election and the Conservative Party gained control of the council.

 Background

 These elections were the first to the newly formed borough.
 Previously elections had taken place in the Municipal Borough of Beddington and Wallington, Municipal Borough of Sutton and Cheam and Carshalton Urban District.
-These boroughs and districts were joined to form the new London Borough of Barnet by the London Government Act 1963.
+These boroughs and districts were joined to form the new London Borough of Sutton by the London Government Act 1963.

 A total of 157 candidates stood in the election for the 51 seats being contested across 25 wards.
 These included a full slate from the Conservative and Labour parties, while the Liberals stood 42 candidates.
 Other candidates included 10 Residents and 3 Communists.
-There were 24 two-seat wards and 1 three-seat wards.
+There were 24 two-seat wards and 1 three-seat ward.

 This election had aldermen as well as directly elected councillors.
 The Conservatives got 5 aldermen and Labour 3.

 The Council was elected in 1964 as a "shadow authority" but did not start operations until 1 April 1965.